ankerapp/anker-app/README.md

 nothing is stopping you from that as well.

-If you already have a website then I'd suggest you to merge the code with your CSS and JS and you'll be fine.
+If you already have a website then I'd suggest you to merge the code with your CSS and JS and that will do it.
 However if you want to use Anker on it's own either you use your own domain or Netlify.
 I might have a better method for you to only deploy your `dist/` directory to live server.